Powers of Pain: World Championship Wrestling (1995–1996)

 Upon returning to the independent circuit, The Powers of Pain won the WWWA Tag Team Championship together on the independent circuit in the early 1990s before later debuting for World Championship Wrestling (WCW) in November 1995.
 The team was put under masks as the "Super Assassins" and were managed by Col. Rob Parker.
 They only had five matches together (two wins over The American Males and The State Patrol and losses to The Nasty Boys and Sting and Lex Luger) before The Warlord left WCW due to injuries and retired in early 1996, while Barbarian stayed and formed The Faces of Fear with former Heenan Family stablemate Haku, who by then went by the name, Meng.

 Independent circuit (2003-present)

 They lost to The Dream Team at the Road Warrior Hawk Memorial Show on November 11, 2003.
 They later reformed their team in 2005 for Gladiator Championship Wrestling (GCW).
 The Powers of Pain reunited on September 16, 2012, in Chikara, taking part in a gauntlet match, from which they eliminated their old WWF rivals, Demolition, before being eliminated themselves by 1-2-3 Kid and Marty Jannetty.

 The Powers of Pain continue to wrestle occasionally, including schedule matches for Big Time Wrestling (BTW) in February 2016.

+As of 2026, they still wrestle as a team into their 60s.